sgmurphy/wordpress-plugins/metform/readme.txt

 Check our [Documentation section here](https://help.wpmet.com/docs-cat/metform/)  to understand the alpha and omega of MetForm.

 But you can see this video https://www.youtube.com/watch?v=rvawKRgLC14

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/metform)